18F/development-guide/adding-autodeployment/README.md

 ## 1. Getting deployer credentials
 Use the instructions on [Cloud.gov](https://cloud.gov/docs/apps/continuous-deployment/#provisioning-deployment-credentials) to create a deployer account for your app.

-Because of `travis encrypt` escape issues, we recommend that you store these credentials in the travis environement variable gui found here: https://travis-ci.org/18F/YOUR_REPO/settings.
+In general, follow the rules of configuration as code.
+But because of `travis encrypt` escape issues, we suggest that you store these credentials in the travis environement variable gui found here: https://travis-ci.org/18F/YOUR_REPO/settings.
 Make sure that the *Display value in build log* setting is **OFF** for this value.

 ## 2. Update `.travis.yml`
 If you are following from above, ignore the continuous integration instructions from above.
 We will be using a slightly different set of instructions from what is listed there.